frknayk/WeightVis/README.md

 3. Make a base class for readers (Libraries/.)
 4. Data passing through functions must be dynamical (give data in every step instead of giving in the beginning)
 - Long term TODO : 3D visualisation
+5. Change colors of the edges from biases

 ## Contribution
 - We need to add some communication details here